stqinmi-Tong/KG2vec-iBKH/README.md

 python ./funcs/link_pred_run.py
 ```

-Running the above code will result in an output CSV file within the “output” folder, which stores top-50 ranked repurposable drug candidates for PD based on the TransE model.
+Running the above code will result in an output CSV file within the “output” folder, which stores the top-50 ranked repurposable drug candidates for PD based on the TransE model.

 ## Example of our BKD Results:

-This table shows the top-3 predict results, which don’t have “treats” and “palliates” relationships with PD in the iBKH but has the highest probability of potentially treating or palliating PD.&#x20;
+This table shows the top-3 predicted results, which don’t have “treats” and “palliates” relationships with PD in the iBKH but has the highest probability of potentially treating or palliating PD.&#x20;

 | primary          | name                         | &#x20;         ...  | id      | score          | score_norm  |
 | :--------------- | :--------------------------- | :------------------ | :------ | :------------- | :---------- |